-The following tables compare the GLA group's planned spending for 2021-22 with last year and set out why it has changed.
-The GLA's gross expenditure is higher this year.
-This is mainly due to the impact of extra investment planned by the Mayor in transport and policing.
-Overall the council tax requirement has increased because of the extra funding for the Metropolitan Police, the London Fire Brigade and maintaining existing concessionary free travel for under 18s and Londoners aged 60 and over.
+The following tables compare the GLA group's planned spending for 2022-23 with last year and sets out why it has changed.
+The GLA's planned gross expenditure is lower this year.
+This overall reduction is mainly due to the need to repay deficits in council tax and business rates income due to the impact of the pandemic albeit the Mayor has increased his proposed spending on services including policing.
+Overall the council tax requirement has increased because of the extra resources for the Metropolitan Police Service and the London Fire Brigade and to secure funding to maintain existing transport services.
+There has also been a 1.7 per cent increase in London's residential property taxbase.

-There has also been a 1.0 per cent decrease in London's residential property taxbase.
-Find out more about our budget at: www.london.gov.uk/budget
+Find out more about our budget at: www.london.gov.uk/budget.

-How the GLA Group budget is funded (£m) 2021-22
+How the GLA Group budget is funded (£m) 2022-23

-Gross expenditure 13,804.4
+Gross expenditure 14,950.3

-Government grants and retained business rates -8,453.9
+Government grants and retained business rates -6,974.8

-Fares, charges and other income -5,136.9
+Fares, charges and other income -6,781.5

-Use of reserves 883.0
+Change in reserves 19.6

-Amount met by Council Tax payers 1,096.6
+Amount met by Council Tax payers 1,213.6

-Changes in spending (£m) 2021-22
+Changes in spending (£m) 2022-23

-Changes in spending (£m)2020-21 Council Tax requirement 2021-22 1,010.9

-2020-21 Council Tax requirement 1,010.9

-2020-21 Council Tax requirement Inflation 1,010.9 176.7
+2021-22 council tax requirement 1,096.6

+Net change in service expenditure and income -1.034.7

+Change in use of reserves 759.2

+Government grants and retained business rates 391.3

+Other changes 1.2

-2020-21 Council Tax requirement Inflation Efficiencies and other savings 1,010.9 176.7 -196.3
+2022-23 Council Tax requirement 1,213.6